amandaguthrie/template-pnpm-typescript-monorepo/README.md

 **`quality.yml`**

 - Runs on branch `main` for any push or pull request.
-- Runs prettier, eslint, and TypeScript type checks.
+- Runs biome and TypeScript type checks.

 **`release.yml`**
 > [!CAUTION]